Application of these Terms and Conditions

 11. Confidentiality

-11.1 Where a Party is given information (the "Receiving Party") stated by the other Party (the "Disclosing Party") to be of a confidential basis or where it is expressly agreed that a Contract is confidential (in either case "Confidential Information") the Receiving Party shall hold that Confidential Information in confidence and shall not disclose it to any other party without prior permission from the Disclosing Party.
-This obligation shall not however extend to information which (i) was already or becomes known to the Receiving Party through other sources not subject to such an obligation of confidentiality (ii) is or becomes known to the market generally other than as a result of a breach of this obligation and (iii) the Receiving Party is obliged to disclose pursuant to an order of a court or other such authority.
+11.1 Where a Party is given information (the "Receiving Party") stated by the other Party (the "Disclosing Party") to be of a confidential basis or where it is expressly agreed that a contract or fixture is confidential (in either case "Confidential Information") the Receiving Party shall hold that Confidential Information in confidence and shall not disclose it to any other party without prior permission from the Disclosing Party.
+This obligation shall not however extend to information which:

 11.6 If the Parties have entered into a non-disclosure agreement ("NDA") regarding the disclosure of Confidential Information, the terms and conditions of the NDA shall apply regarding such disclosure to the exclusion of this Clause.